 Adults, after living in a society of “No” responses, have the reverse thinking, not believing they will get a “Yes” to their desires.
 And, in some cases, adults sabotage the outcome of their requests in life, to psychologically prepare for disappointment.
-They assume they have messed up their chances, so they don’t have to go through the roller coaster of hoping and being disappointed.
+They assume somehow they are not suitable by society’s standards, so they don’t have to go through the roller coaster of hoping and being disappointed.

-When you listen to God, to understand His amazing grace towards you, despite negative reports society tries to convince you of, you can believe for the impossible—such as establishing a prosperous business with no money, believing God to restrain a bully at work, believing for healing (not surgery and radiation), believing God for divine protection wherever you travel.
+When you listen to God, instead of haters in society, to understand God’s amazing grace towards you, you can believe for the impossible—such as establishing a prosperous business with no money, believing God to restrain a bully at work, believing for healing (not surgery and radiation), and believing for divine protection wherever you travel.

 Hope is the anticipation of receiving a gift that you know is coming.
 Allowing yourself the ability to visualize receiving a gift from God, makes hope real.
 In order to get through the ups and downs of life, you need hope, which comes from faith in having an amazing connection with your Creator.
 For more information, read “How to Hear God to Prosper.”